-- A. Every employee who becomes the subject of an internal investigation shall be advised at the time of the interview that s/he is suspected of: - 1.
+- A. Every employee who becomes the subject of an internal investigation shall be advised at the time of the interview that they are suspected of: - 1.
 Committing a criminal offense; - 2.
 Misconduct that would be grounds for termination, suspension, or other disciplinary action; or - 3.
-That s/he may not be qualified for continued employment with the Department. - B. Any employee who becomes the subject of a criminal investigation may have legal counsel present during all interviews.
+That they may not be qualified for continued employment with the Department. - B. Any employee who becomes the subject of a criminal investigation may have legal counsel present during all interviews.
 This representation by counsel is confined to counseling and not actual participation in the investigation.
 A criminal investigation as used herein shall be interpreted as any action which could result in the filing of a criminal charge.
-A major investigation as used elsewhere in this motion shall be interpreted as any action which could result in dismissal from the Department or the filing of a criminal charge.

-- C. The employee under investigation must at the time of the interview be informed of the name of the officer in charge of the investigation and the name of the officer who will be conducting the interview. - D. The employee shall be informed in writing of the nature of the major investigations and whether s/he is a witness or suspect before any interview commences, including information necessary to apprise him/her for the allegations of such complaints. - E. The interview of an employee shall be at a reasonable hour, preferably when the employee is on duty unless the exigencies of the interview dictate otherwise.
+A major investigation as used elsewhere in this motion shall be interpreted as any action which could result in dismissal from the Department or the filing of a criminal charge. - C. The employee under investigation must at the time of the interview be informed of the name of the officer in charge of the investigation and the name of the officer who will be conducting the interview. - D. The employee shall be informed in writing of the nature of the major investigations and whether they are a witness or suspect before any interview commences, including information necessary to apprise them for the allegations of such complaints. - E. The interview of an employee shall be at a reasonable hour, preferably when the employee is on duty unless the exigencies of the interview dictate otherwise.
 Whenever possible, interviews shall be scheduled during the normal workday of the County. - F. The employee may request that a major investigation interview be recorded, either mechanically and/or by a stenographer.
 There can be no "off-the-record" questions.
-Upon request, the employee under a major investigation shall be provided an exact copy of any written statement s/he has signed or of a verbatim transcript of any interview. - G. Interviewing shall be completed within a reasonable time, and shall be done under circumstances devoid of intimidation or coercion.
-In all major investigation interviews the employee shall be afforded an opportunity and facilities to contact and consult privately with an attorney of his/her own choosing before being interviewed.
-The employee shall be entitled to such reasonable intermissions as s/he shall request for personal necessities, meals, telephone calls, and rest periods. - H. All interviewing shall be limited in scope to activities, circumstances, or events which pertain to the employee's conduct or acts which may form the basis for disciplinary action under one or more of the categories contained in Paragraph 2 herein. - I. The employee will not be threatened with dismissal or other disciplinary punishment as a guide to attempt to obtain his/her resignation, nor shall s/he be subject to abusive or offensive language or intimidated in any other manner.
-No promises or rewards shall be made as an inducement to answer questions.
-J. Administrative Investigations are intended to be concluded within 180 days from intake of the complaint.
-When an investigation must take longer than 180 days, the Employer will notify the Guild, and inform them of the reasons causing the delay in completion.
+Upon request, the employee under a major investigation shall be provided an exact copy of any written statement they have signed or of a verbatim transcript of any interview.

+- G. Interviewing shall be completed within a reasonable time, and shall be done under circumstances devoid of intimidation or coercion.
+In all major investigation interviews the employee shall be afforded an opportunity and facilities to contact and consult privately with an attorney of their own choosing before being interviewed.
+The employee shall be entitled to such reasonable intermissions as they shall request for personal necessities, meals, telephone calls, and rest periods. - H. All interviewing shall be limited in scope to activities, circumstances, or events which pertain to the employee's conduct or acts which may form the basis for disciplinary action under one or more of the categories contained in Paragraph 2 herein. - I. The employee will not be threatened with dismissal or other disciplinary punishment as a guide to attempt to obtain their resignation, nor shall they be subject to abusive or offensive language or intimidated in any other manner.
+No promises or rewards shall be made as an inducement to answer questions. - J. Administrative Investigations are intended to be concluded within 180 days from intake of the complaint.
+When an investigation must take longer than 180 days, the County will notify the Guild, and inform them of the reasons causing the delay in completion.

-ARTICLE 24: DURATION This Agreement and each of its provisions, unless otherwise stated, shall, upon ratification by the King County Council, become effective January 1, 2017 and shall continue in full force and effect through December 31, 2019.
-Contract negotiations for the year 2020 may be initiated by either party by providing to the other party written notice of its desire to begin negotiations-APPROVED this 12 day of JUNE, 2020.
-King County Executive King County Corrections Guild: Dennis Folk President
+ARTICLE 24: DURATION

+This Agreement and each of its provisions, unless otherwise stated, shall, upon ratification by the King County Council, become effective January 1, 2020 and shall continue in full force and effect through December 31, 2021.

+Contract negotiations for the year 2022 may be initiated by either party by providing to the other party written notice of its desire to begin negotiations.

+APPROVED this day of SEPTEMBER 2020.

+King County Executive

+King County Corrections Guild: